 Ending the conflict in eastern Congo is the best way to help the Congolese people recover from more than a decade of suffering and violence.
 A critical aspect of this effort is severing the link between the minerals trade and the armed groups committing atrocities in Congo.
 But a comprehensive approach is required to improve the Congolese mining sector, one that improves livelihoods for miners and complements corporate responsibility.

-Further, the new bill requires the Secretary of State and USAID, to develop a plan to address the link between human rights abuses, armed conflict in Congo.
-These measures would reinforce efforts by electronics companies to clean up their supply chains, and help to create a new market for conflict-free minerals.
+Further, the new bill requires the Secretary of State and USAID, to develop a plan to address the link between human rights abuses and armed conflict in Congo.
+These measures would reinforce efforts by companies to clean up their supply chains, and help to create a new market for conflict-free minerals.
 A legitimate supply chain would open up the private sector in Congo to responsible operators and improve the livelihoods of artisanal miners.

 Are conflict minerals too difficult for companies to identify?

 No, industry is required to know what goes into its products, for quality control and health and safety reasons.
 Standards exist to eliminate lead paint, prison labor, and carcinogens in manufacturing.
 This is no different.
-Chains of custody are easy to understand and reporting is simple.
-There are a few dozen processors of conflict minerals worldwide and the vast majority of mines and mineral processors are legitimate.

 Several electronics companies have issued statements that they ask suppliers not to source materials from conflict areas in Congo.
 However, these are merely written assurances that do not provide proof of where the minerals actually come from.
 They are not verified by any independent source.
 We currently have no way of knowing whether the minerals passed through the hands of armed groups in Congo or whether they came from another source.
 That is why we need more definitive proof, through tracing, auditing, and certifying.

-Since the passage of the recent bill many industry leaders in the U.S. have shown support for the initiative and have also shown expressed concern about the unconscionable human rights abuses associated with conflict mineral extraction in DRC.
+Since the passage of the recent bill many industry leaders in the U.S. have shown support for the initiative and have also shown expressed concern about the unconscionable human rights abuses associated with conflict mineral extraction in Congo.
 The bill is not aiming to put unwarranted or undue burden on the private sector, rather asking leaders of industry to step-up to the plate and be involved in creating an effective and sustainable regulatory process in conjunction with the U.S. Government and NGOs.